Iron S Oxygen G Iron Ii Oxide S

 The Crystal Structure of Iron(II) Oxide (FeO)

 Iron(II) oxide adopts a rock-salt crystal structure, a common structure in many ionic compounds.
 In this structure, iron(II) ions (Fe²⁺) and oxide ions (O²⁻) occupy the lattice points in a cubic arrangement.
-However, perfect stoichiometry in FeO is rare.
+On the flip side, perfect stoichiometry in FeO is rare.
 Often, there are iron vacancies in the crystal lattice, leading to a non-stoichiometric composition.
 This non-stoichiometry is crucial in understanding the properties and behavior of iron(II) oxide in various applications.
 The degree of non-stoichiometry is influenced by the conditions under which the FeO is formed.

 Applications of Iron(II) Oxide